BRGM/ComPASS/doc/boundary_conditions.rst

 They are *gas_FF_no_liq_outflow*, *diphasic_FF_no_liq_outflow* and
 *diphasic_FF_liq_outflow*.

-:ref:`This script example<setting-initial-values>` presents different ways to initialize the nodes.
+Refer to :ref:`this section<setting-initial-values>` which presents different ways to initialize the nodes.
 Follows a synthetic way using the :code:`set` function:

 .. code-block:: python